Durian Season in Singapore: When It Starts, What to Eat, and the Best Durian Desserts

 Based on historical patterns and early reports from Malaysian orchards:

-- Late May to early June: Early season fruit begins appearing.
-Prices are highest, selection is limited
+- Late May to early June: Early season fruit appears.
+Prices highest, selection limited

 - Mid-June to late July: Peak season.
 Best prices, widest variety, highest quality